 On 5 December 2019, the "Ban Amendment" to the Basel Convention entered into force, providing for the prohibition of transboundary movement of hazardous waste destined for disposal operations from Parties in Annex VII (OECD, EU member states and Liechtenstein) to non-Annex VII countries (all other countries).
 The Amendment also prohibits transboundary movements of hazardous wastes pursuant to Article 1.1 (a) (wastes controlled by the Convention except for those considered or defined as hazardous by the national legislation) destined for disposal.
-This entry into force is seen as a flagship international effort to ensure that transboundary movements only take place to those countries with the capacity to manage hazardous wastes in an environmentally sound manner, while allowing Parties wishing to do so to receive such wastes.
+This entry into force is seen as a flagship international effort to ensure that transboundary movements only take place to those countries with the capacity to manage hazardous wastes in an environmentally sound the Basel Convention Partnership Programme, BC-14/21 on international cooperation and coordination, and BC-14/23 on the clearing house mechanism for information exchange.